Aboriginal Cultural Awareness for Workplaces

 It's not just an Aboriginal cultural awareness workshop but one designed specifically for workplaces and Aboriginal employment.

 It can be delivered in your workplace, for your organisation to help set you up for success with Aboriginal employment or as a part of your Reconciliation Action Plan.
 Or, you can attend one of my public sessions in the Central Coast and Newcastle areas.
-You can check out the public sessions and book online, or book a quick 10-minute call with Lindsay to discuss delivery for your own workplace.
+You can check out the public session dates then book online, or book a quick 10-minute call with Lindsay to discuss delivery for your own workplace.